 Dru's research interests revolve around the portrayal of gender and sexuality in popular culture.
 Xyr past research examines the development and growing popularity of boys' love (yaoi) manga in the West, including a recent article published in PLOS that analyzes people's motives for reading yaoi that was co-written with researchers in Hungary.
 Dru's other research includes a chapter on the role of technology in steampunk romance and erotica for Steaming into a Victorian Future and a chapter about female mad scientists in Neo-Victorian Humour: Comic Subversions and Unlaughter in Contemporary Historical Re-Visions.
 Dru serves on the editorial board of the Journal of Neo-Victorian Studies and Revenant: Critical and Creative Studies of the Supernatural.

-Pagliassotti is the author of four novels and a number of short stories; was the owner and editor-in-chief of The Harrow, an online literary magazine for fantasy and horror, for 11.5 years; and ran The Harrow Press, a publisher of print horror anthologies, for seven years.
-Past professional experience includes editorial work on print books, journals, and trade magazines; freelance website design; and serving as a content provider for a roleplaying games site on About.Com.
-Pagliassotti practices yoga, eskrima, and kempo.
+Dru is the author of four novels and a number of short stories; owned and edited The Harrow, an online literary magazine for fantasy and horror, for 11.5 years; and ran The Harrow Press, a publisher of print horror anthologies, for seven years.
+Dru's past professional experience includes editorial work on print books, journals, and trade magazines; freelance website design; and serving as a content provider for a roleplaying games site on About.Com.